exponential-decay/demystify/README.md

 Wraps both --csv and --db into a single command.
 Useful for a one-off report.
 Will naturally be slower to output results.

+#### Rogues Gallery

+The following flags provide Rogue or Hero output:

+* --rogues

+Outputs a list of problematic files returned by DROID e.g. non-IDs, multiple IDs, extension mismatches, zero-byte objects and duplicate files.

+* --heroes

+Outputs a list of files considered to be comparatively 'clean' in the context of a DROID output, files will not be duplicates and will be positively identified using Signature or Container mechanisms by DROID's standards.

+More information can be found here: http://openpreservation.org/blog/2015/08/25/hero-or-villain-a-tool-to-create-a-digital-preservation-rogues-gallery/

 #### MsoftFnameAnalysis.py

 Class to handle analysis of non-recommended filenames from Microsoft: